Cherishing Memories: Memory Books for Alzheimer's Patients

 - Always have a duplicate copy of the book available.

 If your loved one cannot answer these questions, do your best to create the content of their books based on what you know about them.
-Always great to include pictures through the years of your loved one, a photo of them eating their favorite food or an object with their favorite color.
+It’s always great to include pictures through the years of your loved one, a photo of them eating their favorite food, or an object with their favorite color.
 There are no set rules for this.
 Just be creative and have fun.

 6 ways my parents benefited from their memory book

 - When they looked at the photos, their emotional connection helped them recall memories.
-This appeared to help them the most in their disease's early and middle stages.
+This appeared to help them the most in the early and middle stages of their disease.

 - If they were in an unfamiliar place, this book helped bring them a sense of comfort and familiarity.